 How To Play Four Suit Spider Solitaire

 Four Suit Spider Solitaire is the most complex version of Spider Solitaire with two decks of cards.
 In this version, both the color and suit matter.
-Therefore, you must make the whole set with the same suit to make a complete set.
+Therefore, you must make the whole set with the same suit meanings to make a complete set.

 How to Play Spiderette Solitaire